 If being busy is the sign of a good restaurant, then Bombay Dreams, a fine-dining eatery that blends a contemporary feel with authentic Indian dishes, is clearly excellent.

 We opted for the tasting menu – three courses, plus accompaniments and desserts.
 Aside from being very reasonably priced, it has the added benefit of making selecting from the extensive menu a lot easier!

 The meal began with the arrival of an amuse bouche, which signalled straight away we were in for a special night.
 For the first course, I chose scallop kadipatta – scallops with dried curry leaves and roasted garlic; it was a marriage of flavours that didn’t disappoint.
 My husband started with the cheese balls – homemade cottage cheese dumplings stuffed with peppers and served with tomato chutney, a substantial starter with a rustic feel.

 The second course offerings were a choice of tandoori pink salmon, rosemary chicken tikka or sesame paneer tikka.
 My rosemary chicken tikka was easily the best I’ve had – great flavour with perfectly cooked chicken.
 My husband was similarly impressed with the paneer.

 For the third course, we chose a lamb dish, dum ka gosht, juicy chunks of meat slow-cooked in gravy with cashew and brown onion paste, and chicken Murgh-e-Bahar.
-We fininshed our meal with a dessert of anjeer ka tukda, a delicate bread pudding with figs and pistachio, for dessert. – Melissa Stevens
+We fininshed our meal with a dessert of anjeer ka tukda, a delicate bread pudding with figs and pistachio.